tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 emulator (app):

-> Error: InAppBilling is not available.
+> InAppBilling is not available.
 InAppBilling will not work/test on
 > an emulator, only a physical Android device.

 ### testing with static responses